-Bill description: This bill prohibits public funds from being used to interfere with or influence an election.
+Bill description: This bill prohibits public funds from being used to interfere with or influence a bond or levy election.

-Analyst’s note: This bill is a near replica of House Bill 134 from earlier this legislative session.
-There are a handful of minor changes that do not change the substantive purpose of this bill.
-The bill eliminates the six months jail stipulation, reducing the severity of punishment for those who violate provisions of this chapter.
-This amended version no longer prohibits the use of mass communication just before an election.
-The bill also specifies the prohibition only applies to government entities, employees, officers or agents.
+Analyst’s note: The amended version of this bill has been changed substantially from its first iteration of House Bill 134.
+The bill does not have the six months jail stipulation, reducing the severity of punishment for those who violate provisions of this chapter but does include that payment of restitution may be required.
+This iteration does not prohibit the use of mass communication just before an election.
+The bill also specifies the prohibition only applies to government entities, employees, officers or agents, but they do retain their right to free speech in advocating for or against.
+Lastly, the bill only applies to bond and levy elections.

 Does it increase government spending (for objectionable purposes) or debt?
 Conversely, does it decrease government spending or debt?